danieldotnl/ha-multiscrape/README.md

 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

+## BREAKING CHANGE in release 4.0.0
+If you are upgrading to release 4.0.0, see the [upgrade notes.](https://github.com/danieldotnl/ha-multiscrape/wiki/Upgrade-notes-for-3.x-to-4.x)

 # HA MultiScrape custom component

 This Home Assistant custom component can scrape multiple fields (using CSS selectors) from a single HTTP request (the existing scrape sensor can scrape a single field only).
 The scraped data becomes available in separate sensors.